kubermates-org/kubermates.github.io/content/docs/2024-12-17-enhancing-kubernetes-api-server-efficiency-with-api-streaming.md

 draft: false
 tldr: Enhancing Kubernetes API Server Efficiency with API Streaming Why does kube-apiserver allocate so much memory for list requests?
 Streaming list requests Enabling API Streaming for your component What's next?
-The synthetic test Kubernetes 1.
-33 update Managing Kubernetes clusters efficiently is critical, especially as their size is growing.
+The synthetic test Kubernetes 1.33 update Managing Kubernetes clusters efficiently is critical, especially as their size is growing.
+A significant challenge with large clusters is the memory overhead caused by list requests.
 summary: Enhancing Kubernetes API Server Efficiency with API Streaming Why does kube-apiserver allocate so much memory for list requests?
 Streaming list requests Enabling API Streaming for your component What's next?
-The synthetic test Kubernetes 1.
-33 update Managing Kubernetes clusters efficiently is critical, especially as their size is growing.
+The synthetic test Kubernetes 1.33 update Managing Kubernetes clusters efficiently is critical, especially as their size is growing.
 A significant challenge with large clusters is the memory overhead caused by list requests.
 In the existing implementation, the kube-apiserver processes list